It only makes sense to employ a multifaceted treatment approach since depression impacts so many aspects of our daily lives.

 -

-- Mindfulness: Mindfulness can help us to live in the moment instead of worrying about the past and future.
+Mindfulness can help us to live in the moment instead of worrying about the past and future.
 That can go a long way to reduce negative thoughts and self-talk.
-Mindfulness is effective at treating depression and anxiety.
-It performs comparably to cognitive behavioral therapy (CBT) and outperforms non-evidence-based treatments.

 -